dvingo/cljs-styled-components/README.md

 ## Global styles

-You can use the macro `defglobalstyle' which takes the same arguments as defstyled except for the "type" of element as there is none, and delegates to `createGlobalStyle` of styled-components.
+You can use the macro `defglobalstyle` which takes the same arguments as defstyled except for the "type" of element as there is none, and delegates to `createGlobalStyle` of styled-components.

 see: https://styled-components.com/docs/api#createglobalstyle